 We are making use of these trends by offering our customers and subscribers the opportunity to get information to their target audiences at the time that those audiences want to see or hear it.
 With conventional media, information providers or advertisers can only make information available to their target audiences when the media itself is available to those audiences, that is, when the newspaper or magazine is read or the radio is listened to or tv watched.
 This may or may not be a time when the audience is really interested in getting the information.
-With these media, the informational or advertising content will only randomly reach the target audience at the time the audience is interested in learning the information or advertisements immediately available to anyone in the target audience who is interested enough in learning the information to go look for it.
+With these media, the informational or advertising content will only randomly reach the target audience at the time the audience is interested in learning the information or thinking of buying any specific kind of good or service.
+The advantage of our services is that they make information or advertisements immediately available to anyone in the target audience who is interested enough in learning the information to go look for it.
 This is a much more efficient way to provide this information for both the information provider and the potential consumer of that information.